"Baseball is a Game of Movement"

 - Back up (a base/throw)

-Note: Regardless of level of play or the situation, each player on defense has one of three responsibilities.
+Regardless of level of play or the situation, each player on defense has one of three responsibilities.
 It is not uncommon for a player's responsibility to change from one to another of these three possibilities over the course of a play.
+Recognizing this fact, and referring to it often, organizes our thoughts making teaching the game much easier.
+Once the kids get this into their head, it makes playing the game much easier.
+"Sheesh, if I'm not chasing after the ball, I need to get to a base and cover it.
+If the base is covered, I need to back-up the base.

 - Chase/field the Ball